-The Office of Housing and Construction Standards, within the Ministry of Housing and Social Development, is responsible for provincial housing policy, building policy, safety policy and the Residential Tenancy Branch.
+Our policy partners, within the Ministry of Housing and Social Development, are responsible for provincial housing policy, building policy, safety policy and the Residential Tenancy Branch.
 By working collaboratively, government is able to ensure that housing policy is aligned with programs and services.